ggeerraarrdd/eevveerryyddaayy/README.md

 * Python 3.12 (not tested on other versions)
 * Familiarity with Jupyter Notebooks
-* Familiarty with VS Code
+* Familiarity with VS Code

 ## Getting Started